aimeos/aimeos-docs/src/frontend/jsonapi/customer-reviews.md

 review.domain
 : Domain of the reviewed item, e.g. "product" (required, up to 32 bytes)

+review.orderproductid
+: ID of the product in the order of the customer (required, up to 36 bytes)

 review.refid
 : ID of the reviewed item (required, up to 36 bytes)